scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 | `keyCertSign`                | MUST be set        | MUST be set         | MUST NOT be set | If the extension is present, the `keyCertSign` attribute MUST NOT be set|
 {: #table-4 title="keyUsage extension - Specifications per certificate type"}

-(1) The root certificate SHOULD NOT be used to verify control-plane messages.<br>
+(1) The root certificate SHOULD NOT be used to verify control plane messages.<br>
-(2) The CA certificate SHOULD NOT be used to verify control-plane messages.
+(2) The CA certificate SHOULD NOT be used to verify control plane messages.

 #### `extKeyUsage` Extension {#ext-key-usage-ext}